taishi-i/awesome-japanese-nlp-resources/README.md

  * [hurigana-speech-corpus-aozora](https://github.com/ndl-lab/hurigana-speech-corpus-aozora) - 青空文庫振り仮名注釈付き音声コーパスのデータセット
  * [jemhopqa](https://github.com/aiishii/jemhopqa) - JEMHopQA (Japanese Explainable Multi-hop Question Answering) is a Japanese multi-hop QA dataset that can evaluate internal reasoning.
  * [jacred](https://github.com/youmima/jacred) - Repository for Japanese Document-level Relation Extraction Dataset (plan to be released in March).
+ * [jades](https://github.com/naist-nlp/jades) - JADES is a dataset for text simplification in Japanese, described in "JADES: New Text Simplification Dataset in Japanese Targeted at Non-Native Speakers" (the paper will be available soon).

 |Name|downloads/week|total downloads|stars|